Saint Patrick’s Day

 For dumplings mix all ingredients then make 6 balls, drop on top of the stew and bake in the oven at 350 until doubled.
 Enjoy

-Guinness beer or a Barbera wine Sláinte!!
+Guinness beer or Irish Whiskey Sláinte!!